 Although they have many similarities, there are some key differences as well.

-Usually, both parents need to be working full-time for their child to be accepted into hoikuen.
+Usually, both parents must work full-time for their child to be accepted into hoikuen.
 If there’s space at the hoikuen, sometimes they’ll accept kids if a parent works part-time.
 However, hoikuen can be very competitive to get into, especially in big cities if you don’t work full-time.
 In contrast, parents don’t need to prove their employment for a child to get into yōchien as it is focused more on education than child care.

 Yōchien are under the jurisdiction of the Ministry of Education, Culture, Sports, Science and Technology (MEXT), which means its curriculum focuses more on educating children rather than childcare.